intx4/P3LI5/README.md

 # P3LI5
-Fork of docker_open5gs modified for the P3LI5 project: Enabling Practical Privacy-Preserving Lawful Interception on 5G Core with Lattice-Based Weakly Private Information Retrieval.
+Fork of docker_open5gs modified for the P3LI5 project: Enabling Practical Privacy-Preserving Lawful Interception in 5G Core.

 ## THE PROJECT
-P3LI5 is my master thesis project for my master degree at EPFL in collaboration with Armasuisse CYD campus.
 P3LI5 is a PoC for private lawful interception in 5G Core:

 ### Abstract
 Lawful Interception (LI) is a security process which allows Law Enforcement Agencies (LEAs) to gain insightful data